One passion: musical Hi-Fi, since 1979

 Then 2 years physics as a free student, ULB (mostly particle's physics, since I was interested in nuclear fusion, and against fission).

 1979: first professional involvement in Hi-Fi; audio advisor in a retail franchise.

-Discovery, thanks to Philippe, my mentor, of binaural recording (Nagra IVS, Neumann DN89).
+Discovery, thanks to Philippe, my mentor and a pupil of André Charlin, of binaural recording (Nagra IVs, Neumann DN89).

 Personal system: Linn LP12-Ittok-Karma, MacIntosh, ESS AMT Monitor, GBH cables.